jupyterhub/binderhub/CONTRIBUTING.md

 ## Testing

+It is recommended to create and enable your GitHub API token before running tests in order to avoid hitting your API limit.
+Steps to do so are included below.

-1. You will need to create a new token with default (check no boxes) permissions [here](https://github.com/settings/tokens/new)
+1. Create a new token with default (check no boxes) permissions [here](https://github.com/settings/tokens/new)

-2. Please store your new token somewhere secure (e.g. keychain, netrc, etc.)
+2. Store your new token somewhere secure (e.g. keychain, netrc, etc.)

 3. To run unit tests call: